ShumailaAhmed/AI-Workshop/README.md

     else:
       return 0
 ```
-Next we initialize the model by passing in the number of nodes, and initiating the model with random parameters.
+Next, we initialize the model by passing in the number of nodes and initiating the model with random parameters.

 ```
 torch.manual_seed(2)